tiliado/nuvolaplayer/CONTRIBUTING.md

 Core Development
 ----------------

-Nuvola Apps Runtime is currently badly documented.
+Nuvola Player is currently badly documented.
 We hope to improve it in the future.
 If you are interested in core development, get in touch with us on [Nuvola Devel mailing list](https://groups.google.com/d/forum/nuvola-player-devel).